Die Gruft

-Die Gruft (German: "the crypt") is a charity run by the Caritas of the Roman Catholic Archdiocese of Vienna in the 6th district of Vienna Mariahilf on the premises below the Church of Mariahilf (often: Barnabite Church).
+Die Gruft (German for 'The Crypt') is a charity run by the Caritas of the Roman Catholic Archdiocese of Vienna in the 6th district of Vienna Mariahilf on the premises below the Church of Mariahilf (often: Barnabite Church).
 It opened in 1986, and is currently open 24 hours a day offering meals, shower facilities, shelters, overnight accommodation, medical and psychiatric care to people experiencing homelessness.

 History

 Die Gruft was founded in 1986 by Salvatorian pastor and theologian Albert Gabriel (then pastor at the Mariahilfer Church) with the support of students from the nearby Amerling School.
 It originally served as a warming room for the homeless during advent.
 It was particularly intended to help out poor people, elderly people and orphans.
 They offered tea and simple hot meals for two hours daily in the former plague cemetery below the Mariahilfer Church.
 Since October 1994, the crypt has been open 24 hours a day through the support of the Social Welfare Fund.
 In July 1996, Caritas Wien took over management of the institution.